devcon5io/pageobjects/README.md

         }
     }

-When using the page object in your tests, you have to navigate to the page first and then may invoke the methods on the objects.

-    @Test
-    public void testLogin() {
-        LoginPage login = Page.navigateTo(LoginPage.class);
-        login.enterUsername("username")
-             .enterPassword("password")
-             .pressLogin();
-    }

-If the mechanism to load a page - either by navigating to the URL or by clicking on an element on the page - should be different, the `loadPage()` method can be implemented.

 ## Running Tests with Page Objects
 The parts that load the page and locate the elements on the page require a Selenium driver.
 The default case is to run a test with a single driver in one test execution thread.
 In order to initialize a driver